Nitroplus: 5pb. x Nitroplus

-DMM x Nitro+
+DMM x Nitroplus

-Nitro+ and DMM Corporation released a web browser game called Touken Ranbu in January 2015, which as of March 2015 is one of DMM's most popular games, second only to the largely popular Kantai Collection.
+Nitroplus and DMM Corporation released a web browser game called Touken Ranbu in January 2015, which as of March 2015 is one of DMM's most popular games, second only to the largely popular Kantai Collection.
+In 2022, Nitroplus and DMM, in collaboration with Koei Tecmo Games and their in-house development teams, Omega Force and Ruby Party, developed and published a new entry in the series, Touken Ranbu Warriors for the Nintendo Switch and PC.

 Nitro+Chiral branch works

 Nitro+Chiral focused to boys-love games.